RongyuXia/rongyuxia.github.io/_pages/about.md

 I am an Associate Professor in the Department of Applied Mechanics and Engineering at Sun Yat-sen University.
 My research interests include:

-* Wave dynamics in materials and structures
+* Wave Dynamics in Materials and Structures
-* Acoustic and elastic metamaterials
+* Elastic Metamaterials
-* Structural health monitoring
+* Structural Health Monitoring

 ### 💼 Professional Experience